Orianthi

 Orianthi Penny Panagaris (born 22 January 1985), known mononymously as Orianthi, is an Australian guitarist, singer and songwriter.
+She has been a touring guitarist for several known musical acts, most notably Michael Jackson for his cancelled This Is It concert residency.

 Her 2009 debut single "According to You" peaked at No. 3 in Japan, No. 8 in Australia and No. 17 in the US; her second album, Believe, received a worldwide release in late 2009.
 The same year, she was named one of the "12 Greatest Female Electric Guitarists" by Elle magazine.
 She also won the "2010 Breakthrough Guitarist of the Year" award hosted by Guitar International magazine.

 Life and career

 Early life

 Orianthi Penny Panagaris was born in Adelaide, Australia, to a Greek father.
 She began playing piano at the age of three, and at the encouragement of her father, moved to acoustic guitar at the age of six.
 When she was eleven, she took up electric guitar and left her school, Mercedes College, enrolling at Cabra Dominican College.
 She also attended St Peter's Collegiate Girls' School for a short period.
 At the age of 15, she turned her focus to writing songs and so began her professional career.
 She has been playing in bands since the age of 14 and performed in her first stage show for Steve Vai at the age of 15.
 Orianthi met and jammed with Carlos Santana when she was 18.
 He invited Orianthi to get up and jam with him at soundcheck then later asked if she would join him on stage that night to jam at his Adelaide concert, Memorial Drive on 30 March 2003.

 Orianthi independently released her debut studio album, Violet Journey in 2005, composing all the material, contributing guitar, vocals, and drums on most cuts.
 She produced and mixed the final product at her home studio.
 Carlos Santana brought Orianthi to Paul Reed Smith's attention which led to her endorsement.
 Orianthi relocated to Los Angeles, signed with Geffen Records in late 2006 and struck a management deal with 19 Entertainment.

 Orianthi has made a commercial for Panasonic, featured in the song "Now or Never" for Bratz: The Movie, played at the Eric Clapton Crossroads Guitar Festival, appeared in The New York Times business section promoting eco-friendly acoustic guitars, and opened for Steve Vai in the US.